lightoj-dev/problem-tutorials/1036/en.md

 import java.io.IOException;

 /*
 The `Reader` class aids only in taking inputs.
-Use any alternative that statisfies the time and memory constraints. https://www.geeksforgeeks.org/fast-io-in-java-in-competitive-programming/ - 4th implementation for fast Java I/O.
+Use any alternative that satisfies the time and memory constraints. https://www.geeksforgeeks.org/fast-io-in-java-in-competitive-programming/ - 4th implementation for fast Java I/O.
 */